Storm Monday morning brings nearly 3 inches of rain to Lawrence; strong winds down many trees in the city

 UPDATED 12:45 P.M.
 APRIL 27

-After strong thunderstorms over the weekend and early morning Monday, Lawrence and surrounding areas received somewhere between four to five inches of rain within the last week — well above the average monthly totals.
+With strong thunderstorms over the weekend and early Monday morning, Lawrence and surrounding areas received somewhere between 4 and 5 inches of rain within the last week — well above the average monthly totals.

 “The rain came down so fast,” Flanagan said.

-That heavy rainfall led to the weather center issuing a flash flood warning which was focused on areas southeast of Lawrence — including Miami County.
+That heavy rainfall led to the weather center issuing a flash flood warning focused on areas southeast of Lawrence, including Miami County.
 Flanagan said portions of Douglas County and Shawnee County were still under flood warnings until noon, adding “there could still be some floodwaters over roadways.”
 However, Flanagan said since additional rain is unlikely, there is less concern of more flooding.

-The Douglas County Sheriff’s Office shared on social media early Monday that several roads were closed after the heavy rains.
-Those closures included E 1000 Road and N 1750 Road (Farmers Turnpike) north of Lawrence, Noria Road and Greenway Circle east of Lawrence and U.S. Highway 24/59 from from Midland Junction to the Jefferson County line.
+The Douglas County Sheriff’s Office said on social media early Monday that several roads were closed after the heavy rains.
+Those closures included East 1000 Road and North 1750 Road or the Farmer’s Turnpike north of Lawrence, Noria Road and Greenway Circle east of Lawrence and U.S. Highway 24/59 from Midland Junction to the Jefferson County line.

 It has been a rainy month in Lawrence.
-Flanagan said that from April 1 to the 26, Lawrence had 4.66 inches of rainfall.
-With Monday morning’s rain, the area has now received more than 7 inches of rain for the month.
-The average totals for the month is 3.37 inches.
+Flanagan said that from April 1 to 26, Lawrence had 4.66 inches of rainfall.
+With Monday morning’s rain, the area has now received more than 7 inches for the month.
+The average total for the month is 3.37 inches.

 “It’s definitely been a wetter pattern,” Flanagan said.